JustinPeczenij/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   useRouteMatch is used for getting access to the match data without rendering a Route

 1. How would you explain form validation to someone who has never programmed before?

+   Form validation is a list of requirements for the inputs so that the data is passed through correctly to the server

 1. In 1-2 sentences, define end to end testing.

+   End to end testing is creating your own testing to run through your UI to catch bugs.
+Tests are written with the Arrange, Act, Assert framework.

 ## Instructions